 Our principal uses of cash are funding operations and other working capital requirements.
 More recently, we have utilized cash to pay for the acquisition of an entity we believe is complementary to our business.
 Over the past several years, revenue has increased significantly from year to year and, as a result, cash flows from customer collections have increased.
 However, operating expenses have also increased as we have invested in growing our business.
-Our uses of cash in 2020 included the acquisition of Novayre while cash uses in 2019 included the build out of our new headquarters, which included spend approximately \$21.0 million above the \$18.4 million tenant improvement allowance provided by the landlord for the build out, of which \$4.5 million related to office furniture and fixtures and computer hardware that has been financed.
-For the three months ended March 31, 2020, substantially all of the \$6.3 million of cash used in investing activities was related to the acquisition of Novayre.
+Our uses of cash in 2020 to date have included the acquisition of Novayre and modest capital expenditures while cash uses in 2019 included the build out of our new headquarters, which included spend approximately \$21.0 million above the \$18.4 million tenant improvement allowance provided by the landlord for the build out, of which \$17.0 million related to office furniture and fixtures and computer hardware that has been financed.
+For the six months ended June 30, 2020, substantially all of the \$6.8 million of cash used in investing activities was related to the acquisition of Novayre.